oracc/oracc-search-front-end/README.md

 the version number in `package.json`, then call `ng build`:

 * For build-oracc: `npx ng build --optimization -c build-oracc`
-* For oracc2: `npx ng build --optimization -c oracc2`
+* For oracc.museum: `npx ng build --optimization -c oracc-prod`

 ### Push the new assets to the server